 Have you ever had a moment in life where you’ve just felt totally free?
 The catamaran trip in Barbados was like that.
 I was there for Skyscanner and I’d spent the first few days worrying about what I was going to write about and photograph.
 Then I went on the catamaran and had so much fun with some new friends I’d met who’d just got engaged.
 I was there dancing at the front of the ship with everyone else, just loving life.

-It was this moment, on my third day that really made love Barbados and I could see why people return again and again.
+It was this moment, on my third day that really made love Barbados and I could see why people return again and again to Barbados for a holiday.
 All you need to do when you’re there is relax and enjoy yourself.
 The world can wait till you’re back in it.

 Except when you’re on a press trip and meant to be getting photos and videos, of course, but I had that feeling for a few minutes!